-Based on newly gained insights, I aided in creating personas to represent clients, donors, and professionals.
-Developing rounded personas and user stories helped illustrate who, why, and how users are interacting with the site.
+With themes and insights emerging, I helped create personas for clients, donors, and professionals.
+Developing user stories and use cases helped illustrate who, why, and how users were interacting with the site.

-The users that Safe Horizon services directly; includes victims of violence, friends and family of victims, and potential victims of violence.
+The users that Safe Horizon services directly, including victims of violence, friends and family of victims, and potential victims of violence.

-The users who give as they are inspired by the mission and impact of the organization; includes corporate sponsors, individual donors, and foundations.
+The users who give as they are inspired by the mission and impact of the organization, including corporate sponsors, individual donors, and foundations.

-The users that access information from Safe Horizon; includes social workers, policy makers, community leaders, and students.
+The users that access information from Safe Horizon, including social workers, policy makers, community leaders, and students.

-For any project, I aim to create detailed hi-fi wireframes with real content whenever possible.
+For any project, I aim to create detailed high-fidelity wireframes with real content whenever possible.
 I’ve found that real content often informs UX decisions, helping to prevent surprises later in design and development.